 One of the most important aspects of divorce is how to divide assets and property between spouses, and that's not as cut-and-dried as it might seem on the surface.
-In addition to who gets what, there are numerous tax implications.
-And that means it's time to do some serious tax planning.
+In addition to who gets what, there are numerous tax implications—and that means it's time to do some serious tax planning.

 The First Steps

-- Bring their bookkeeping and tax returns up to date.
+- Bring their bookkeeping and tax returns up to date

-- File any unfiled tax returns.
+- File any unfiled tax returns

-- Get copies of bank statements, tax returns, loan documents, and other financial paperwork.
+- Get copies of bank statements, tax returns, loan documents, and other financial paperwork

-- Gather documents related to real estate, and note who is on the title to each property.
+- Gather documents related to real estate, and note who is on the title to each property

-Consider hiring a forensic accountant even if you're already working with a tax professional to prepare your tax returns.
+Consider hiring a forensic accountant, even if you're already working with a tax professional to prepare your tax returns.
 Forensic accountants are specialists in the type of accounting needed for courts and law enforcement.

 Communicate honestly and openly with your accountant during your divorce.
 If you and your spouse already have an accountant who prepares your tax returns, your accountant will have a conflict of interest when it comes to providing both of you with advice.
-Just as each spouse hires his or her own attorney, having separate accountants frees the accountant from having any possible conflict in providing you with professional advice.
+Just as each spouse hires their own attorney, having separate accountants frees the accountant from having any possible conflict in providing you with professional advice.

 Tax Planning Issues for Property Settlements